LifnaJos/Decentralized-Finance-DeFi--HBCC801/M6-defi_case_studies_detailed.md

 ====================================================================
 # 4. Decentralized Synthetix (Synthetic Assets)

-## Introduction
 Synthetic assets are blockchain-based assets that track the value of real-world assets such as stocks, gold, or currencies.
 Platforms such as Synthetix allow users to gain exposure to traditional financial markets through blockchain.

 ---